Skip to main content

 Adding a New Sub Interface

-• Click on the Add icon on the top right of the Interfaces screen.
+• Click on the Add Interface button on the top right of the Interfaces screen.

 • The user is prompted with add new interface dialogue box.
 See figure below.

-• Select the parent Interface Name from the Interface Drop-Down Menu.
+• Select the parent Interface from the drop-down Menu.
 See figure below.

 • Select the Interface Type of the new Interface (WAN Sub I/F option is available) See figure below.